Sheihantaur

 The Mausoleum of Sheihantaur was erected in the 14th century.

-Sheihantaur (Shayxontavr) is a historic mausoleum complex in Tashkent, Uzbekistan.
+Sheihantaur (Shayxontohur) is a historic mausoleum complex in Tashkent, Uzbekistan.
 It is the burial site of Sheikh Hovendi at-Tahur, a local Sufi figure of historical significance.

 Hovendi at-Tahur

 Sheikh Hovendi at-Tahur (Sheihantaur) was born in the late 13th century in Bogʻiston near Charvak Lake in the Tashkent Province of Uzbekistan.'
 He was a sayyid, meaning he claimed descent from the Quraish, a tribe associated with Muhammad and believed to be a descendant of the Rashidun Caliph Umar and Umar ibn al-Khattab.
 He died in Tashkent around 1360; his tomb is contemporary, though heavily restored.

 The build of mausoleum of Sheihantaur

 Example of a live saur in Bogʻiston village.

 The mazar (mausoleum) of Sheihantaur was erected in the 14th century, but its outward appearance has undergone repeated changes over the years.
 The mausoleum is a small, brick-built structure with dark blue majolica tiles and a tall dome.
 Metal sheeting protects the Sheikhantaur's brick dome, restored in the 19th century, from weather and pollution, while an ancient tree trunk seems to sprout from the interior.